stampf/scaffolding-for-a-sustainable-p2p-humanity/how.md

 ### List of topics to be included
 This list would ideally be of 12 topics.
 Should we end with a different number (as ideally required by Team Syntegrity), another scheme could be devised.

+Current list, in alphabetical order:

-1. agriculture (food),
+1. Agriculture (food),
-2. arts,
+2. Arts,
-3. commons,
+3. Commons,
-4. economy (currencies),
+4. Economy (currencies),
-5. education,
+5. Education,
-6. environment (resources: non-renewable and others)
+6. Environment (resources: non-renewable and others)
-7. governance (politics),
+7. Governance (politics),
-8. health,
+8. Health,
-9. medias,
+9. Medias,
-10. spirituality,
+10. Spirituality,
-11. technology (energy, manufacturing...),
+11. Technology (energy, manufacturing...),
-12. transport
+12. Transport